bgbennyboy/USB-Disk-Ejector/README.md

 *   A disk eject can fail when there is still an application or process accessing the drive.
     If the application that is accessing the drive is running from the drive that you're trying to eject then USB Disk Ejector can detect this and close it (see the options menu to enable this).
 Eg if you launch Portable Firefox from a USB flash drive and then try and eject that flash drive then USB Disk Ejector will close Portable Firefox and then successfully eject the drive.

-    If the program accessing the disk is one installed on your computer (eg if Microsoft Word has opened a document on a flash drive that you are trying to eject) - then USB Disk Ejector wont be able to detect this and wont be able to close it.
+    If the program accessing the disk is one installed on your computer (eg if Microsoft Word has opened a document on a flash drive that you are trying to eject) - then USB Disk Ejector won't be able to detect this and won't be able to close it.
 Doing this reliably requires administrator rights and a kernel driver - something beyond the scope of this program.
     You may be able to use [Process Explorer](http://www.microsoft.com/technet/sysinternals/utilities/ProcessExplorer.mspx) or [Unlocker](http://www.emptyloop.com/unlocker/) to find and stop whatever program or process is accessing a drive.

 # Acknowledgements And Thanks